Newbridge or Nowhere: Background

 Mayo had had some recent success at the time, with Stephen Rochford leading his team to the All-Ireland Senior Football Championship final in 2016 and again in 2017.
 Kildare had been relegated to Division 3 of the National Football League, before being knocked out of the 2018 Leinster Senior Football Championship by Carlow, with Cian O'Neill expected not to last much longer as manager.
 Kildare came out first in the draw so were entitled to a home game, after playing two away games.

+At the time of the match, St Conleth's Park was one of the smallest county grounds in the GAA.
+It was built to hold roughly 13,000 spectators but by 2012 its capacity was more than halved, to 6,200, following a building code audit.

 Events

 Kildare's county board were in contact with the Gardaí in Newbridge, where there were concerns about health and safety, and the Irish Derby, which was also scheduled for Kildare that day.
 The GAA wanted Kildare to nominate a second venue.
 Manager Cian O'Neill said no and insisted on this "for the bones of three or four hours".
 The GAA took it out of Kildare's hands by announcing at 1:30 pm on the Monday after the draw was made that the game would be played at Croke Park, alongside a game between Cavan and Tyrone.

 Kildare refused to play at Croke Park.
 O'Neill phoned Kevin McStay for advice – McStay, who was a former Mayo player, had been in charge of Roscommon that year, when they had stood up to Connacht GAA officials so they could have the 2018 Connacht Senior Football Championship final at Dr Hyde Park.

 RTÉ's GAA correspondent Marty Morrissey then suggested O'Neill allow himself be interviewed onto RTÉ News: Six One.
 O'Neill said later: "I was in work at a quarter to six and he just rang...
 I was just trying to put a written statement together.
 And I said 'I'm here in work'.
 He said 'Can you get into the studio in Cork?'.
 I didn't even know there was a studio in Cork".

 The campaign to have the game played outside Croke Park featured in headlines of print, radio and television, as well as social media.
 A mural outside St Conleth's Park included the words "Newbridge or Nowhere".
 T-shirts and flags also featured in the campaign.

 The GAA refused to budge.
 There were threats of boycotts and Kildare being expelled from the competition.
 Eventually the GAA gave in and allowed the game to be played in Newbridge.